moralmar/geom_hurricane/README.md

-# Building Data Visualization Tools
+# Build a New Geom
 #### Instructions

 The purpose of this assignment is to draw on your knowledge of the grid and ggplot2 package to build a new geom.
 You will then need to load and tidy the provided dataset in order to plot the geom on a map.